fitzcodes/random-joke-generator/README.md

-# Random Quote Generator
+# Random Joke Generator

-Random Quote Generator for a blog post.
+Random Joke Generator for a blog post.

 To view tutorial go here: